 This new play, written by Jean P. Bordewich, will weave together information from primary resources at the National Archives and Records Administration and documents and artifacts held at the Rutherford B. Hayes Presidential Libraries and Museum to tell the story of the disputed 1876 presidential election.
 Highlighting the role of Congress, student audiences will experience a new story-telling model for learning about the Electoral College.

-Please contact Janna Deitz, Senior Advisor, at jdeitz@uschs.org with any questions about this program.
+Please contact Janna Deitz, PhD, Project Director and Senior Advisor, at jdeitz@uschs.org with any questions about this program.

 About USCHS